mui/material-ui/CONTRIBUTING.md

 ## Convention for writing TypeScript components

-follow this convention if the component is in `.tsx` (both core and lab components)
+Follow this convention if the component is written in TypeScript.

 ### Public Component